John Muir Getaway Pack Trips

 USA

-Get away for a few days, take your family and enjoy a short wilderness pack trip into the High Sierras of California.
-Explore the vast areas of the John Muir Wilderness park throughout the summer.
-Deep canyons, meadows, snow-capped mountains and hundreds of alpine streams and lakes characterize the John Muir Wilderness.
-This is the largest wilderness in California, located in prime central Sierra Nevada.
-The John Muir Wilderness encompasses more then one-half million acres within the Sierra and Inyo National Forests is the largest wilderness in California.
-It extends almost 100 miles along the crest of the prime Sierra Nevada in Central California and is the most visited wilderness in the state.
-Elevations range from 5,000 to 14,495 feet on Mt.
+Get away from the city life for a few days and take your family, sweetheart or best bud to enjoy a short, but most memorable wilderness pack trip into the High Sierras of magnificent California.
+Explore the vast areas of the John Muir Wilderness Park throughout the glorious summer days; discover deep canyons, lush meadows, impressive snow-capped mountains and the hundreds of intricate alpine streams and lakes.
+This is the largest wilderness region of California, located in the prime central of Sierra Nevada and it encompasses more then one-half million acres within the Sierra and Inyo National Forests.
+Elevations range from 5,000 to the incredible 14,495 feet of Mt.
 Whitney.
-This wilderness was named after John Muir, who referred to the Sierra Nevada as "the most beautiful of all the mountain chains".
+The wilderness here was named after John Muir, a dedicated preservationist and activist, who referred to the Sierra Nevada as "the most beautiful of all the mountain chains."

 |